FlorianLindinger/PyApp-Template/README.md

 ## Work in Progress

-- WIP: Utilities like safer folder deletion (deletion needed for environment reset).
+- Utilities like safer folder deletion.
-- WIP: Template and boilerplate code for a GUI using PyQt5.
+- Template and boilerplate code for a GUI using PyQt5.

 ---